projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 ### builds

-riff Builds now encompass more than just functions with the addition of application and container builds.
+riff Builds now encompass more than functions with the addition of application and container builds.
 Each build resource reports the latest image that a [runtime](#runtimes) uses to deploy the built workload.
 The built image is always reported as a digested image to make the detection and rollout of changes more deterministic.

 Builds are transitioning from one-off tasks to continuous streams of images. riff 0.4 sets up the API to enable ongoing updated builds, but does not yet hook into sources to trigger rebuilding.